explodinglabs/jsonrpcserver/doc/api.md

 ### Configuration

-The following other options can be passed to `dispatch`:
+Any of the following options can be passed to `dispatch`, or put in a config file (see below):

+**basic_logging**

+Adds log handlers to log requests and responses to stderr.

 **convert_camel_case**